Blogs

 “This is more than a party — it’s a cultural movement,” said event organizer and Toronto Latinos founder, Carlos Brito.
 “Reggaeton is our soundtrack, our identity, and this block party is a way to celebrate that together.”

 The event will draw families, longtime fans, and new listeners alike, creating a space that will feel both nostalgic and forward-looking.
-As the sun sets and the bass booms into the night, one thing will be clear: reggaeton’s reign is far from over — and the streets know it best.
+As the sun sets and the bass booms into the night, one thing will be clear: reggaeton’s reign is forever — and the streets know it best.

 There are well over 1,500 people registered to be at the Cultural extravaganza.
 Tickets remain available here.